mainmatter/mainmatter.com/blog/_posts/2018-02-06-handling-webhooks-in-phoenix.md

 Let's examine the code above, you'll notice there are two functions already defined:

-* `init/1` which initializes any arguments or options to be passed to `call/2` (executed at compile time);
+* `init/1` which initializes any arguments or options to be passed to `call/2` (executed at compile time)
-* `call/2` which transforms the connection (it's actually a simple function plug and is executed at run time).
+* `call/2` which transforms the connection (it's actually a simple function plug and is executed at run time)

 Both of these need to be implemented in a module plug.
 Let's modify `call/2` to match the `addition` event in the request payload and change the request path to the route we defined for addition: